Pewejekubam/qbd-to-gnucash/README.md

 - All critical operations log to `output/qbd-to-gnucash.log`
 - Errors include parsing failures, unmapped types, and invalid trees
 - Unicode decode issues are stripped and logged with file/line details
+- On validation errors, the tool exits with code 2; on critical errors, with code 1

 Example: